Get prepared for winter weather and storms

-Severe weather like thunderstorms, hail, blizzards, high winds or heavy rain can happen without warning and in any season.
+Severe weather like snow, hail, blizzards, high winds or heavy rain can happen without warning and can affect your safety in different ways.
 Extreme cold can be hazardous, and the risk increases the more time you spend outdoors.

 On this page

 Protect yourself and others by learning more about the different kinds of winter hazards you might encounter and how to prepare.

 - Snow, rain, and ice can cause transportation challenges and increase the risk of slips and falls

 - It’s easy to get cold quickly if you are outside in wet, cold, and windy weather.
 Exposure to cold temperatures can lead to frost bite or hypothermia

 - There can be an increased risk of flooding due to melting snow

 - Power outages can disrupt communication, the heat in your home, and access to food and water

 Winter weather in B.C. is getting warmer and, in much of the province, wetter.
 However, this does not mean that winter weather will be less severe.
 It’s important to be prepared for a variety of winter weather conditions.